xCykrix/Base/.github/SECURITY.md

 ## After Submission

 Once reviewed, the clock begins for us.
-We will begin to assess the impact
+We will begin to assess the impact and ...

-TODO